Infinite Access

 TAKEAWAY

-Designing Waypoint reinforced the importance of building systems that scale across products, teams, and time.
-Unifying navigation across Infinite and legacy Halo titles required focusing less on individual screens and more on structure, consistency, and player trust.
+Designing Waypoint reinforced the value of system-level thinking.
+Unifying navigation across Infinite and legacy titles required focusing less on individual screens and more on structure and consistency players could rely on.

-This project also established a new collaboration model with Microsoft Research, embedding usability testing, planning, and expert reviews directly into the design workflow.
-That partnership helped validate decisions early and reduced risk as the product scaled.
+The project also formalized a closer partnership with Microsoft Research, embedding usability testing and expert review directly into the workflow.
+That reduced risk early and supported the product as it scaled.

-The work and approach were later featured in the Inside Infinite interview series, highlighting both the design direction and the cross-team collaboration behind Waypoint’s launch.
+The work was later featured in the Inside Infinite interview series, highlighting the design direction and cross-team collaboration behind Waypoint’s launch.

 https://www.halowaypoint.com/en-us/news/inside-infinite-june-2021